-Flow Matching in 3 Minutes
+Flow Matching in 5 Minutes

 Busy person’s intro to Flow Matching

-In this post, I will try to build an intuitive understanding to Flow Matching, a framework used to train many state-of-the-art generative image models.
+In this post, I will try to build an intuitive understanding to the Flow Matching, a framework used to train many state-of-the-art generative image models.

-We start with 2 probability distributions $p_{\text{source}}$ and $p_{target}$ and our goal is to transform a point from $p_{\text{source}}$ to a point that could have been reasonably sampled from $p_\text{target}$.
+In generative modelling, we start with 2 probability distributions: (1) an easily sampled distribution $p_{\text{source}}$ (e.g. a Gaussian distribution) and (2) a target distribution $p_{target}$ containing data points (e.g. images).
+Our goal is to transform a point sampled from $p_{\text{source}}$ to a point that could have been reasonably sampled from $p_\text{target}$.

 2D Example